Farm and Agricultural Land

 Example: Apply by December 31, 2019 for valuation during the 2020 assessment year in order to receive property tax reduction in 2021.

-The owner(s) must complete the application and submit a Farm Management Plan.
-The application will not be processed without a Farm Management Plan.
+The owner(s) must submit the application, a Farm Management Plan and $350 application fee.
+The application will not be processed without a Farm Management Plan and application fee.

 - Application - Current Use Farm & Agricultural Land Classification with Same Ownership 64 0024 (Download, Fill-in)